SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Methodology

 \subsection{Overview}

 Our approach builds on the masked latent prediction paradigm of VJEPA, with an online branch predicting representations of masked regions and a target (EMA) branch providing stable learning targets.
-We introduce three components tailored to surgical videos: (i) a \textbf{motion-aware} masked latent prediction loss that emphasizes dynamically informative regions (e.g., tools and tool--tissue interaction), (ii) a spatiotemporal consistency distillation that preserves relational structure without being dominated by visible/background tokens, and (iii) a \textbf{variance regularizer} to mitigate collapse under visually homogeneous scenes.
+We introduce three components tailored to surgical videos: (i) a \textbf{motion-guided} latent masked prediction loss that emphasizes dynamically informative regions (e.g., tools and tool--tissue interaction), (ii) a spatiotemporal affinity self-distillation loss that preserves relational structure without being dominated by visible/background tokens, and (iii) a \textbf{spatiotemporal feature diversity regularization} (SFDR) loss to mitigate collapse under visually homogeneous scenes.

+Figure~\ref{fig:method} illustrates the overall framework.
+During pre-training, the online encoder processes only visible tubes, while masked tokens are fed to the predictor to infer latent representations for missing regions.
+In parallel, an EMA target encoder observes the full clip and provides stop-gradient latent targets.
+The three proposed objectives act on the predicted masked tokens from complementary perspectives: The motion-guided prediction loss prioritizes dynamically salient masked tubes, The affinity self-distillation loss preserves the relational structure among masked tokens, and the diversity regularization prevents feature collapse in visually repetitive surgical scenes.
+After pre-training, we freeze the encoder and evaluate the learned representation with lightweight probing heads on diverse downstream tasks, demonstrating its transferability across surgical video understanding settings.